-University of Antelope Valley - On March 22, 2021, Genius Group Ltd signed a definitive agreement to acquire 100% of the voting equity interest of University of Antelope Valley for \$30 million of purchase consideration, including \$6 million of Genius Group Ltd ordinary shares and \$24 million of cash.
+University of Antelope Valley - On March 22, 2021, Genius Group Ltd signed a definitive agreement to acquire 100% of the voting equity interest of University of Antelope Valley for \$30 million of purchase consideration, including \$6 million of Genius Group Ltd ordinary shares and, as per amendment to the agreement signed on March 24 2022, \$6.5 million of cash and \$17.5 million in a note payable.
 The University of Antelope Valley is a California-based, WASC accredited, U.S. university issuing degrees on campus and on-line.
-The number of our ordinary shares issuable in connection with the acquisition of University of Antelope Valley is based on an assumed price per share of \$5.81 for our initial public offering, which was determined when we entered into the agreement, but the actual number of our ordinary shares issuable to the University of Antelope Valley will be based on the actual price per share in this offering.
+The number of our ordinary shares issuable in connection with the acquisition of University of Antelope Valley is based on an assumed price per share of \$5.81 for our initial public offering, which was determined when we entered into the agreement, but the actual number of our ordinary shares issued to the University of Antelope Valley will be based on the actual price per share in this offering.
 For example, the following illustrates the potential difference in shares issuable based on the actual price per share in this offering: